joseph-amirth/competitive-programming/README.md

-# algorithmic contests
+# templates
-just a bunch of templates for contests :)
+just a bunch of templates (inspired by tourist) for contests :)